 A vulnerability was found in chinese-poetry 0.1.
 It has been rated as problematic.
 This issue affects some unknown processing of the file rank/server.js.
 The manipulation leads to inefficient regular expression complexity.
 The attack may be initiated remotely.
 The exploit has been disclosed to the public and may be used.

-A vulnerability was found in CodeMirror up to 5.17.0 and classified as problematic.
-Affected by this issue is some unknown functionality of the file mode/markdown/markdown.js of the component Markdown Mode.
-The manipulation leads to inefficient regular expression complexity.
-The attack may be launched remotely.
-The exploit has been disclosed to the public and may be used.
+A weakness has been identified in CodeMirror up to 5.65.20.
+Affected is an unknown function of the file mode/markdown/markdown.js of the component Markdown Mode.
+This manipulation causes inefficient regular expression complexity.
+It is possible to initiate the attack remotely.
+The exploit has been made available to the public and could be exploited.
+Upgrading to version 6.0 is able to address this issue.
+You should upgrade the affected component.
 Not all code samples mentioned in the GitHub issue can be found.
 The repository mentions, that "CodeMirror 6 exists, and is [...] much more actively maintained."

 A vulnerability, which was classified as problematic, has been found in RocketChat up to 7.6.1.
 This issue affects the function parseMessage of the file /apps/meteor/app/irc/server/servers/RFC2813/parseMessage.js.
 The manipulation of the argument line leads to inefficient regular expression complexity.
 The attack may be initiated remotely.
 The exploit has been disclosed to the public and may be used.